 Research within administering stem cells to treat Parkinson’s have shown improvements in patients behavior and mood, reduced confusion, improved motor skills, increased cognitive function, reduced memory loss, and an increase in energy.

 Stem cell treatment is a natural alternative to traditional medications.
 It offers hope for victims of Parkinson’s.
-Stem Cell International has the physicians with the expertise and know-how to relieve the symptoms that come along with Parkinson’s, and we would love to discuss your options.
-Call or make an appointment today so we can see what we can do for you.
+Stem Cell International has the physicians with the expertise and know-how to relieve the symptoms that come along with Parkinson’s.